pengnam/BrainDump/Algorithms/Tips.md

 ## Graph
 If need to do BFS, use a deque()
 Ask if there are duplicates (!) esp. in bst

+Preorder traversal of trees are not unique, but preorder traversal of trees where the None nodes are marked with a special character are unique

 ## Useful Problems: